schematical/chaos-engine/README.md

 When reflecting the NPC will measure the difference(delta) in its overall pleasure variable from when the action occurred to the present.
 It will then weight that difference with the inputNode that fired off.

---> We should also store the number of occurences so the NPC can use that to factor in how certain they are of the outcome of their decisions.
+--> We should also store the number of occurrences so the NPC can use that to factor in how certain they are of the outcome of their decisions.

 #####Recalling Memory:
 When an NPC runs through its **cycle** function it now will weight in the amount of **pleasure delta** on average it has recived.
 If the pleasure delta is positive it will be more likely to do the action.
-If the pleasure delta is negitive it will be less likely to do the action.
+If the pleasure delta is negative it will be less likely to do the action.

 ####InputNode - Boredom:
 An input Node called 'boredom' could be created when an NPC has not done an action in a while and has energy.
 Different NPC's would get Bored at varying amounts of cycles(some get bored quicker, some not so much).

-If the NPC gets boered it would then try to occupy it self by creating new inputNode>outputNode's.
+If the NPC gets bored it would then try to occupy it self by creating new inputNode>outputNode's.
 This allows for an increase in complexity of behavior faster then just when the NPC is spawned.

 Sample Output Nodes: